Skip to the content

 Members: Prof. Varda Shalev (Chair), Harel Locker and Dr. Avigdor Shafferman

-Further details on the Remuneration Committee’s responsibilities and activities can be found in the Remuneration Committee Report on pages 45 to 47 (within the Directors’ Remuneration Report).
-Information on the Company’s policy regarding the setting of Directors’ remuneration together with the remuneration of Directors is set out in the Directors’ Remuneration Report on pages 45 to 62.
-The Company’s current remuneration policy as recommended by the Remuneration Committee was approved at the Annual General Meeting of the Company on 14 December 2021.
+Further details on the Remuneration Committee’s responsibilities and activities can be found in the Remuneration Committee Report on pages 39 to 40 (within the Directors’ Remuneration Report).
+Information on the Company’s policy regarding the setting of Directors’ remuneration, together with the remuneration of Directors, is set out in the Directors’ Remuneration Report on pages 39 to 57.
+The Company’s current remuneration policy as recommended by the Remuneration Committee was approved at the Annual General Meeting of the Company on 19 December 2024.
 The remuneration policy is more fully explained in the Directors’ Remuneration Report.

 Nomination Committee

-Members: Dr. Gideon Chitayat (Chairman), Prof. Varda Shalev, Harel Locker and Dr. Avigdor Shafferman
+Members: Dr. Gideon Chitayat (Chair), Prof. Varda Shalev, Harel Locker and Dr. Avigdor Shafferman

-The membership of the Nomination Committee consists of the Company’s independent Non-executive Directors.
-In line with the Committee's terms of reference, the Chairman of the Board acts as chairman of the Committee.
-During the year, the Nomination Committee met on two occasions where it discussed, and recommended to the Board, the appointment of Dr. Avigdor Shafferman as a Non-executive Director and of Moti Nagar as CEO, having previously been CFO, with Dr. Zvi Marom becoming a Non-executive Director.
+The membership of the Nomination Committee consists of independent Non-executive Directors.
+In line with the Committee's terms of reference, the Chairman of the Board acts as chair of the Committee.
+During the year, the Nomination Committee met on three occasions where it discussed, and recommended to the Board, the appointment of a new Non-executive Director.

 The Nomination Committee is specifically tasked with assessing the process utilised by the Company in relation to Board appointments and in monitoring diversity during the recruitment process and in the context of the resulting appointment made.
 During the process, the Nomination Committee considers the role and capabilities required for a particular appointment, with consideration given to the balance of skills, experience, independence and knowledge on the Board.
 Board appointments are made on merit, having due regard, amongst other things, to the benefits of diversity on the Board.
 The Nomination Committee considers the skills, experience and expertise of a potential candidate against the needs of the Company, and presents its recommendations to the Board.